vitorstick/HotOrNot/README.md

 Run `ng serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+For this application

+`ng serve hotornot` for the angular frontend

+`ng serve api` for the nestjs backend

 ## Code scaffolding

 Run `ng g component my-component --project=my-app` to generate a new component.